 - polyostotic fibrous dysplasia – the abnormal growth of two or more bones.
 Bones of the face, skull, arms and legs are commonly affected

-- café au lait birthmarks, usually on the abdomen or back – these birthmarks are flat, oval-shaped and light brown (milk-coffee coloured) spots that have been described as having a ‘Coast of Maine’ (jagged) outline.
-Café au lait birthmarks are frequently the first signs of the condition and appear at or shortly after birth.
+- café au lait birthmarks, usually on the abdomen or back – these birthmarks are flat, oval-shaped spots with a jagged outline.
+Café au lait birthmarks are often the first signs of the condition and appear at or shortly after birth.
 They are light brown (or 'milk-coffee coloured') in people with lighter skin.
 In people with darker skin they may be harder to see

 - premature sexual maturity – this can affect girls and boys, but is much more common in girls